Can herbal medicine make a major difference for obese women with PCOS?

 This take of multidisciplinary care has been proven exceedingly beneficial and hugely advantageous for the patients coping with different diseases.

-These herbs have long been used to treat a number of diseases, including PCOS.
+These herbs have long been used to treat many diseases, including PCOS.

 Glycyrrhiza glabra (or licorice) is a well-known herb for its numerous health benefits, including elevating immunity, healing ulcers and helping reflux, easing PMS (premenstrual syndrome), for its anti-inflammatory properties, in the regulation of ovulation and for reducing androgen levels.
 As a food it has a very sweet flavour, providing 50 times more sweetness than the sugar.